bveyseloglu/Algorithms-and-Complexity-Homeworks/README.md

 Main path finder algorithm firstly searches for the cells that holds the value 1.
 Path finder algorithm calls “proceedPoint” method for each cell that holds 1 until it returns “true”.
 After “proceedPoint” method returns true, the main algorithm calls “PrintSolution” method then exits.

 The complexity of the maze finder algorithm is proportional to 𝑇ℎ𝑒𝑡𝑎(𝑛).

+An example maze input file is available on the root of the repository.

 ### The "proceedPoint" Method
 “proceedPoint” is a recursive method that has an input arguments that specifies the x and y coordinate of a cell that are supposed to find a proceeding step to it.